kinvolk/lokomotive/docs/quickstarts/packet.md

 ## Introduction

-This quickstart guide walks through the steps needed to create a Lokomotive cluster on Packet with Flatcar Container Linux using Route53 as the DNS provider.

-By the end of this guide, you'll have a production-ready Kubernetes cluster running on Packet.
+This guide shows how to create a Lokomotive cluster on [Packet](https://www.packet.com/).
+By the end of this guide, you'll have a basic Lokomotive cluster running on Packet with a demo application deployed.

+The guide uses `t1.small.x86` as the Packet device type for all created nodes.
+This is also the default device type.

+Lokomotive runs on top of [Flatcar Container Linux](https://www.flatcar-linux.org/).
+This guide uses the `stable` channel.

+The guide uses [Amazon Route 53](https://aws.amazon.com/route53/) as a DNS provider.
+For more information on how Lokomotive handles DNS, refer to [this](../concepts/dns.md) document.

+[Lokomotive components](../concepts/components.md) complement the "stock" Kubernetes functionality by adding features such as load balancing, persistent storage and monitoring to a cluster.
+To keep this guide short you will deploy a single component - `httpbin` - which serves as a demo application to verify the cluster behaves as expected.

 ## Requirements